thekevinscott/ml-classifier/README.md

 This package is intended as a companion for [`ml-classifier-ui`](https://github.com/thekevinscott/ml-classifier-ui), which provides a web frontend in React for uploading data and seeing results.

+## Walkthrough

+A walkthrough of the code can be found in the article ["Image Classification in the Browser with Javascript"](https://thekevinscott.com/image-classification-with-javascript/).

 ## Demo

 An interactive [demo can be found here](https://thekevinscott.github.io/ml-classifier-ui/).